jmilbauer/rainbow/README.md

 ## Installation and Usage

 No installation needed.
 Just open the HTML file and start annotating.
-You will have to manage data yourself, so this is best for small annotation workloads, design iteration, or as a foundation for more complex tools.
+You will have to manage data yourself, so this is best for small workloads, task prototyping, or as a foundation for custom-built tools.

 ## Goals